jaruizes/jaruizes.github.io/_drafts/Angular-Routing.md

 ...
 ```
+&nbsp;
 We are going to select **HashLocationStrategy** to start the example and then, we'll change the strategy and we'll see the impact.
 The strategy by default is PathLocationStrategy.
 If we are going to use this strategy we don't have to anything to configure it

 ##### Outlets
-Our application needs a place where views associated to components are going to be shown when a navigation action is performed.
+Our application/component needs a place where views associated to components are going to be shown when a navigation action is performed.
 Remember that every "path" defined in the navigation map has associated a component.

-Angular defines a directive called [RouterOutlet](https://angular.io/docs/ts/latest/api/router/index/RouterOutlet-directive.html).
+Angular defines a directive called **[RouterOutlet](https://angular.io/docs/ts/latest/api/router/index/RouterOutlet-directive.html){:target="_blank"}**.
 This directive is used to display views for a given path.

-The easiest way to use it is without declaring anything.
-This means that you don't have to specify the target outlet in the navigation map, you don't have to specify the name in the outlet directive and you don't have to specify the target outlet in the navigation action.
-This is:
+The easiest way to use it is without declaring anything, that is without specifying the target outlet in the navigation map, you don't have to specify the name in the outlet directive and you don't have to specify the target outlet in the navigation action.

 * Navigation map

 ```typescript
 ...
 const routes: Routes = [